-Worker with multiple sclerosis settles discrimination case
+Worker with multiple sclerosis settles case

 Lansing — A state of Michigan employee who helped people get disability benefits and said she was discriminated against because she has multiple sclerosis has settled a lawsuit against the state.